arduino731/van-vlymen-paws-portfolio/README.md

 -  **DOM Manipulation:** Demonstrated expertise in manipulating the Document Object Model for dynamic web page updates.
 -  **jQuery Library:** Leveraged for simplifying JavaScript code and enhancing website interactivity.

+**Performance Optimization and Accessibility:**

+Explain the steps taken to optimize website performance and ensure accessibility standards were met.

 ## **Code Repository:**